mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

-That's all for error handling in flows.
+That's all for error handling in flow execution.

 ## 5. Working with Flows

-As you may guess, working with flows doesn't reduce to create and consume them.
-In fact, we can transform them, filter them, and combine them and access to all the steps of their life cycle.
+Working with flows doesn't reduce creation and consumption.
+We can transform, filter, combine, and access all the steps of their life cycle.

-Flows are very similar to collections in terms of the API available for transforming them.
-In fact, we can map, filter, and reduce them.
-Let's start with transforming the values emitted by a flow.
+Flows are very similar to collections regarding the API available for transforming them.
+We can map, filter, and reduce them.
+Let's start with changing the values emitted by a flow.
 We can use the `map` function.
-For example, we can get out of an `Actor` who played in the Justice League movie only it lastname:
+For example, we can get out of an `Actor` who played in the Justice League movie only its last name:

 ```kotlin
 val lastNameOfJLActors: Flow<LastName> = zackSnyderJusticeLeague.map { it.lastName }
 ```

 Easy peasy.
-We can now filter this new flow retaining only the actors whose last name counts 5 characters:
+We can now filter this new flow, retaining only the actors whose last names count five characters:

 ```kotlin
 val lastNameOfJLActors5CharsLong: Flow<LastName> =
     lastNameOfJLActors.filter { it.lastName.length == 5 }
 ```

-We should also try to map and filter in the same step.
-In fact, flows provide the `mapNotNull` function that applies a transformation that can create `null` values and then filters out those `null` values:
+We should also map and filter in the same step.
+Flows provide the `mapNotNull` function that applies a transformation that can create `null` values and then filters out those `null` values:

 ```kotlin
 val lastNameOfJLActors5CharsLong_v2: Flow<LastName> =